teampears/studious-adventure/Report/report-draft.md

 ## What didn't go well
+Managing the development through WordPress proved to be difficult as we did not have the tools we as future software engineers are accustomed to such as text editors and version control tools.
+This negatively impacted the efficiency of the development as easily tracking and finding changes all had to be done manually.

+Furthermore, without proper codebases management, debugging fairly simple issues such as CSS conflicts took considerably more time than it should have.

 ## Prototype to WP success
 Due to the fact that we did not use WordPress custom themes we were succefull in translating our hight fidelity prototypes to WordPress reality. we were able to use similar layout, images and colrs to the one we had in out prototypes which somehow made the WordPress experince easier and faster.